Quiz

 process/store data on behalf of XYZ, and establishing a comprehensive legal framework for dealing

 with any potential liabilities arising from data breaches.
+In short, if XYZ does not address these

 gaps effectively, it may find itself in a vulnerable position in terms of protecting personal information